Comparison of Sennheiser Momentum True Wireless 2 vs. Apple AirPods Pro.

 Both cancel out noise very effectively.
 Most importantly, none change the sound quality or characteristics when ANC is enabled nor produce annoying hiss.

-Also, both offer ambient mode.
+Also, both offer ambient sound mode.
 A feature that enables you to talk and hear without pausing your music.
 Again, there are no clear winners here, with each giving you a realistic reproduction of outside sounds.

 Momentum True Wireless 2 don’t care about the operating system, giving you similar performance and features on both Android and iOS.
 On the other hand, AirPods Pro work best with Apple devices.